adiack/adiack.github.io/README.md

 <img src="assets/Abdou-speaking-pompidou.webp"/>

-Abdoulaye Diack, a fluent French speaker and Senior Program Manager at [Google AI](https://research.google/) 🤖 in Accra, is dedicated to driving talent development and leading applied AI research projects focused on sustainable development across Africa and the developing world.🌍
+Abdoulaye Diack works as a Senior Program Manager at [Google AI](https://research.google/teams/africa-team/) 🤖 in Accra, where he contributes to AI research and talent development initiatives.
+With 5 years in AI/ML and a background in engineering and management, he focuses on projects that aim to benefit Africa and other developing regions.

-With over 20 years of experience in engineering and management, Abdoulaye's expertise spans AI/ML research, research operations, mobile financial services, payments, and big data solutions for Telcos.
-His journey began at Concordia University in Montreal, where he honed his skills in Computer Science.
-Before Google AI, he made significant contributions as a Program Manager for Google Brain 🧠.

-Originally from Senegal and a father of two, Abdoulaye thrives in diverse cultures, having worked across Africa and North America, bringing a unique perspective to his passionate pursuit of using AI to empower communities.

-Abdoulaye occasionally shares his expertise and insights through public speaking engagements.
+Abdoulaye's recent work includes using AI to improve mapping in underserved areas, supporting African NLP research, and exploring AI applications in healthcare for resource-limited settings.
+Originally from Senegal, he is bilingual in French and English.

+Abdoulaye studied Computer Science at Concordia University in Montreal and previously worked on projects at Google Brain 🧠.
+As a father of two, he's motivated to explore how AI can address practical challenges in developing countries.
+Occasionally, Abdoulaye participates in public speaking events to share insights from his work in the field.

 # Interests

+ - Artificial Intelligence
+ - Machine Learning
+ - Computer Science
  - Research + innovation + startups in Africa
- - AI & Science
- - Digital transformation & AI policy
+ - Digital transformation & AI Africa Ecosystem

 # Resources